Summary

 Physical Examination

-Plantar fibromas are usually located on the inside of the arch of the foot.
-They usually feel smooth and rubbery.
-They are not usually tender to touch although they may become irritated with prolonged walking.
+Plantar fibromas lumps that are usually located on the inside of the arch of the foot (Figure 1).
+The lump usually feels smooth and rubbery.
+They are not usually tender to touch, although they may become irritated with prolonged walking.
+Testing ankle motion and tension of the calf muscles is important and may identify the source of the irritation.
+Like plantar fasciitis, the stress applied to the fascia can be associated with calf muscle tightness causing early heel rise.

 Imaging Studies